-Harvest season is up next on your calendar and there are 8 things that must be done before you put that combine out into the field.
+Harvest season is around the corner and there are many things that must be done before putting the combine out into the field.
+Weather will be a constant factor to when Harvest season begins; however, next year’s crops will always depend on an overall timely and efficient harvest.
 Here are some tips to help get your combine harvest ready.

 - Read up on the combine’s operator manual.
 The manual should provide information on maintenance procedures for when you take the combine out of storage.
 Know the combine and cylinder settings for peak performance.
 Appropriate combine preparation can help cut yield losses, conserve grain quality and reduce downtime.

 - Inspect belts and chains for accurate tension.
 Chains should be properly adjusted, belts tightened, and oil roller chains in the evening so excess oil can drip off overnight.
 Replace any parts on the combine that shows signs of wear and tear now before a breakdown happens in the field.

 - Cutter bars, grain platform, and skid plates, oh my!
 Always check cutter bars for flexibility and movement.
 Inspect knife sharpness for the grain platform and be sure to inspect skid plates.

 - Clean the combine thoroughly.
 Make sure to remove field debris, grease or oil buildup and rodent nests that have accumulated on the combine before and during storage.